typegoose/typegoose/website/README.md

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

-Note: `yarn` is required, otherwise some plugins dont work
+Note: `yarn` is required, otherwise some plugins don't work

 ## Installation